-Career Description Provide healthcare services typically performed by a physician, under the supervision of a physician.
+Physician Assistant (PA) Definition Provide healthcare services typically performed by a physician, under the supervision of a physician.
 Conduct complete physicals, provide treatment, and counsel patients.
 May, in some cases, prescribe medication.
 Must graduate from an accredited educational program for physician assistants.

-Daily Life Of a Physician Assistant (PA)
+A Day in the Life of a Physician Assistant (PA)

 - Prescribe therapy or medication with physician approval.

-Skills Needed to be a Physician Assistant (PA)
+Physician Assistant (PA) Skills

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.